Skip to content

 convolver = Convolver([rv1, rv2])

-total_mc = convolver.convolve(n_sims=1000, rng=42)
+total_mc, _ = convolver.convolve(n_sims=1000, rng=42)

-print(f"Expected total time (MC): {total_mc.get_mean():.2f}")
+print(f"Expected total time (MC): {total_mc.mean():.2f}")

 Optimization Algorithms